paritytech/parity-bridges-common/deployments/README.md

 - Millau's `Charlie` signs relay transactions with new Rialto headers;
 - Rialto's `Charlie` signs relay transactions with new Millau headers;
-- Millau's `Dave` signs Millau transactions with messages to Rialto;
+- Millau's `Dave` signs Millau transactions which contain messages for Rialto;
-- Rialto's `Dave` signs Rialto transactions with messages to Millau;
+- Rialto's `Dave` signs Rialto transactions which contain messages for Millau;
 - Millau's `Eve` signs relay transactions with message delivery confirmations from Rialto to Millau;
 - Rialto's `Eve` signs relay transactions with messages from Millau to Rialto;
 - Millau's `Ferdie` signs relay transactions with messages from Rialto to Millau;